salesforce/best/docs/content/docs/frontend.md

     export default {
         apiDatabase: {
             adapter: 'sql/postgres',
-            uri: 'postgresql://localhost' // Provide the connection URI to your hosted postgres database },
+            uri: 'postgresql://localhost', // Provide the connection URI to your hosted postgres database },
+        githubConfig: {
-        githubConfig: { // (optional) Allows the frontend to fetch commit info directly from GitHub
+            // (optional) Allows the frontend to fetch commit info directly from GitHub
             owner: 'salesforce',
-            repo: 'best'
+            repo: 'best',
-        }
-    }
+        },
+    };
     ```

 1. Start the server and point your browser as its URL.